 Let us now consider how far [the new system] is consistent with the happiness of the people and their freedom.
-It is the opinion of the ablest writers on the subject, 45 that no extensive empire can be governed upon republican principles, and that such a government will degenerate to a despotism, unless it be made up of a confederacy of smaller states, each having the full powers of internal regulation.
-This is precisely the principle which has hitherto preserved 50 our freedom.
-No instance can be found of any free b) our freedom.
+It is the opinion of the ablest writers on the subject, that no extensive empire can be governed upon republican principles, and that such a government will degenerate to a despotism, unless it be made up of a confederacy of smaller states, each having the full powers of internal regulation.
+This is precisely the principle which has hitherto preserved our freedom.
 No instance can be found of any free government of considerable extent which has been supported upon any other plan.
-Large and consolidated empires may indeed dazzle the eyes of a distant spectator with their splendour, but if examined more nearly are always found to 55 be full of misery.
+Large and consolidated empires may indeed dazzle the eyes of a distant spectator with their splendour, but if examined more nearly are always found to be full of misery.
 The reason is obvious.
 In large states the same principles of legislation will not apply to all the parts.
 The laws not being made by the people, who felt the inconveniences, did not suit their circumstances.
 It is under such tyranny that the Spanish provinces languish, and such would be our misfortune and degradation, if we should submit to have the concerns of the whole empire managed by one legislature.
-To promote the happiness of the people it is necessary that there should be made by the representatives of of the individual states.
-This new system is, therefore, a consolidation of all the states into one large mass, however diverse the parts may be of which it is to be composed.
-The idea of an uncompounded republick, on an average, one thousand miles in length, and eight hundred in breadth, and

-65 those who are immediately subject to the want of them.
+To promote the happiness of the people it is necessary that there should be local laws; and it is necessary that those laws should be made by the representatives of 65 those who are immediately subject to the want of them.

 It is impossible for one code of laws to suit Georgia and Massachusetts.
 They must, therefore, legislate for themselves.
-The laws of Congress are in all cases to be the supreme law of the land, and paramount to the constitutions

-75 containing six millions of inhabitants all reduced to the same standard of morals, or habits, and of laws, is in itself an absurdity, and contrary to the whole experience of mankind.
-All that part, therefore, of the new system, which relates to the internal government of the states, ought at once to be80 rejected.
+The laws of Congress are in all cases to be the supreme law of the land, and paramount to the constitutions of the individual states.
+This new system is, therefore, a consolidation of all the states into one large mass, however diverse the parts may be of which it is to be composed.
+The idea of an uncompounded republick, on an average, one thousand miles in length, and eight hundred in breadth, and containing six millions of inhabitants all reduced to the same standard of morals, or habits, and of laws, is in itself an absurdity, and contrary to the whole experience of mankind.
+All that part, therefore, of the new system, which relates to the internal government of the states, ought at once to be rejected.